 It’s important to remember that the FMCSA updated the CSA’s Safety Measurement System (SMS) with new ELD violations and violation severity weights.

 Even though California has been actively enforcing the ELD mandate for interstate truckers, those drivers may not be aware of these updated ELD violations.
-Non-exempt truckers would still require an FMCSA-compliant electronic logging device.
+Non-exempt truckers would still require an FMCSA-registered electronic logging device.

 In addition to the ELD mandate, California truckers need to follow the intrastate rules for the state, including: